 The most common drain-cleaning product on the market is one you have likely used before—chemical drain cleaner.
-Chemical drain cleaners essentially eat away at clogs of hair and grease because they are composed of lye, caustic potash, and bleach.
-Lye, also known as sodium hydroxide, works to remove stubborn build up by breaking up the chemical bonds that hold it together.
+Chemical drain cleaners are composed of lye, caustic potash and bleach.
+Lye, also known as sodium hydroxide, works to physically remove stubborn build up by breaking up the chemical bonds that hold it together.
 Caustic potash quickens the decomposition of soft tissues and organic matter.
-If you don’t want to call professional plumbers in Morgantown, you can pick up a chemical drain-cleaning product at your local retail outlet.

-One type drain product that should only be used by professionals is acid cleaner.
-Though they are technically chemical, acid drain cleaners are more dangerous than the base types.
-The main component is sulfuric acid, which can cause severe chemical and thermal burns if it touches your skin.
+Acid cleaners are more dangerous than store-bought chemical drain cleaners, and should only be used by professionals.
+The main component is sulfuric acid, which can cause severe chemical and thermal burns if it contacts bare skin.
 Sulfuric acid can also have a dangerous reaction when exposed to water and certain metals, causing hydrogen gas, which can cause severe damage to the throat, eyes, lungs, and skin.

-If you are weary of chemicals, you can use a drain-cleaning tool called a plumber’s snake.
+If you are wary of chemicals, you can use a drain-cleaning tool called a plumber’s snake.
 This tool is a long piece of metal with coiled wire at the end.
-You use it by slipping the metal down the drain and then twisting it until the water begins to flush out.
+You use it by slipping the metal coil down the drain and then twisting it until the water begins to flow freely down the drain.
 The coiled wire works to break up the matter that is clogging your drain.
 It can be a great thing to use when you want to be environmentally conscious or are concerned about the use of toxic chemicals in your home.